cloudflare/cloudflare-docs/content/cloudflare-one/applications/scan-apps/manage-findings.md

 ### View shared files

-File findings for some integrations (such as [Microsoft 365](/cloudflare-one/applications/scan-apps/casb-integrations/microsoft-365/#file-sharing) and [Box](/cloudflare-one/applications/scan-apps/casb-integrations/box/#file-sharing)) will provide an inaccessible file.
-To view the actual shared file:
+File findings for some integrations (such as [Microsoft 365](/cloudflare-one/applications/scan-apps/casb-integrations/microsoft-365/#file-sharing) and [Box](/cloudflare-one/applications/scan-apps/casb-integrations/box/#file-sharing)) may link to an inaccessible file.
+To access the actual shared file:

 1. In [Zero Trust](https://one.dash.cloudflare.com), go to **CASB** > **Findings**.
 2. Locate the individual finding, then select **View**.